How To Detect a Card Skimmer at the Gas Pump

 Source: WTAQ (Wis.)
 Radio

-While certainly not foolproof, a skimmer detection mobile app called "Skimmer Scanner" has been developed for Android phones that will scan the immediate area for Bluetooth devices as well as the more common skimming devices.
+While certainly not foolproof, a skimmer detection mobile app called "Skimmer Locator" has been developed for iPhones.
+This app will scan the immediate area for Bluetooth devices that some thieves use to skim your card information.
 This works well for the more modern skimmers but not the older versions, so be diligent in searching for visible signs of tampering.
-Currently, the "Skimmer Scanner" is only available or Android, but the creators hope to have an iPhone version developed soon.

-And, as always, monitor your bank accounts closely for any suspicious activity.
-With tools like online and mobile NWB banking, monitoring your account activity is now easier and more convenient than ever!
+As always, monitor your bank accounts closely for any suspicious activity.
+If you find anything, report it to your financial institution and law enforcement right away.
+Luckily, with tools like mobile banking, monitoring your account activity is now easier and more convenient than ever!